web-native/docs/chtml/v1/html-partials/README.md

 **Attributes**

-A slot's attributes, other than the slot-exclusive `name` and `template` attributes, are inheritted by every slotted element.
+A `<partials-slot>`'s attributes (other than the `name` and `template` attributes) are inheritted by every slotted element.

-When a partial inherits attributes from a slot, inheritted attributes are made to take priority over any existing attributes.
+When a slotted element inherits attributes from a `<partials-slot>`, inheritted attributes are made to take priority over any existing attributes.
 On inheriting single-value attributes, like the `id` attribute, any such attribute is replaced on the slotted element.
-On inheriting space-delimitted attributes, like the `class` attribute, new and non-duplicate values are placed after any existing values.
-On inheriting key/value attributes, like the `style` attribute, new declarations are placed after any existing declarations, making CSS cascading work on the `style` attribute.
+On inheriting space-delimitted attributes, like the `class` attribute, new and non-duplicate values are placed after any existing values on the slotted element.
+On inheriting key/value attributes, like the `style` attribute, new declarations are placed after any existing declarations on the slotted element (making CSS cascading work on the `style` attribute).

-Below, we are using Slot Attributes to recompose the same partial differently for each usecase.
+Below, we are using *Slot Attributes inheritance* to recompose the same *partial* differently on each slotting - to adapt it for each usecase.

 ```html
 <html>